From the Founder

 By Okey Anyanwu, BIZAA Founder and President

-The technical school is located in Omuma in Oru-East of Imo State about 20 minutes drive north from Owerri.
+Our list of sponsored children graduating from secondary schools grows, with classes in the technical college rental facility starting in January 2016.
+The technical college is located in Omuma in Oru-East of Imo State about 20 minutes drive north from Owerri.
 We have started with computer basics for all the vocational trades and will expand with time.

 We are in need of your continued support to bring these opportunities to reality.
-If you feel called to help us move these children from the streets to classrooms please contact me to learn how you can help.
+If you feel called to help us move these children from the streets to classrooms please consider a donation or contact me to learn how you can help.

 Meet Okey Anyanwu, Founder and President of BIZAA.
 Listen to his story about what it was like growing up in Nigeria, Africa and how watching children forced to work on the streets instead of going to school altered the course of his life.

 You’ll also meet several of our sponsors that share their heart-warming and inspiring stories on how sponsoring has made a positive impact on the lives of their sponsored children and also on their lives as well.